JustusAdam/mactools/README.md

 Every single item on this list I have installed and used and most likely am using still.
 This list is also highly opinionated.

-Suggestions for tings I may have missed are welcome but if I don't know or approve of the tool/software I won't merge it.
+Suggestions for things I may have missed are welcome but if I don't know or approve of the tool/software I won't merge it.

 Individual lists are sort-of ordered ascending by importance and opinion.

+## The List

+The list itself is `tools.yaml`. `tools.adoc` is generated from it using `Main.hs generate`.